Bangash: Etymology

-According to the popular narrative, the Bangash tribe descended from a man named Ismail, who is described as a governor of Multan whose 11th-generation ancestor was Khalid ibn al-Walid, the famous Arab commander of the Islamic prophet Muhammad.
-According to the legend, Ismail moved from Multan to settle in Gardez, Paktia, while his wife was from Farmul in Urgun, Paktika.
-Ismail had two sons, Gār and Sāmil, who were the progenitors of the modern Gari and Samilzai clans of the Bangash, respectively.

-Modern scholars reject this account as apocryphal,

 History

 During the early modern period, the Bangash homeland was known as "Bangash district and was ruled by the Khan Of Hangu since 1540 which is well documented " Babur, a Timurid (and later Mughal) ruler from Fergana (in present-day Uzbekistan) who captured Kabul in 1504, described Bangash district in his Baburnama as one of the 14 tūmān of Kabul province.

 Timurid raids

 In 1505, after plundering Kohat for two days, Babur's Timurid army marched southwest to raid Bangash district.
 As they reached a valley surrounded by mountains between Kohat and Hangu, the Bangash Pashtuns occupied the hills on both sides, surrounding the army.
 However, the Timurids successfully pushed the Pashtuns down towards a nearby detached hill, after which the Timurids surrounded them from all sides and got hold of them.
 About 100 to 200 Pashtuns were taken during the attack.
-Babur wrote in his Baburnama: "We had been told that when Afghans [Pashtuns] are powerless to resist, they go before their foe with grass between their teeth, this being as much as to say, 'I am your cow.'
-Here we saw this custom; Afghans unable to make resistance, came before us with grass between their teeth.
-Those our men had brought in as prisoners were ordered to be beheaded and a pillar of their heads was set up in our camp."

 On the next day, Babur reached Hangu, where the Bangash Pashtuns had fortified a sangar on the top of a hill.
 The Timurid army immediately captured it and beheaded about 100 to 200 more Pashtuns, setting up another tower of heads.
 From Hangu, the Timurid army marched to Tall.
 The soldiers set out to plunder the Bangash Pashtuns of the neighborhood.
 Afterwards, the Timurids marched from Bangash to Bannu on the Kurram River, where they set up their third pillar of severed heads.